spurintel/monocle-example-go/README.md

 Navigate to http://localhost:8080

 #### Form/Landing Page
+If the server is running correctly you should see the landing/login form page with the username and password field.
+Monocle will seamlessly load in the background.

 ![Form Image](images/form.png)

 #### Success Page

+If you provde the correct username and password you will get to see the decrypted bundle in its JSON form.

 ![Success Page Image](images/success.png)

 #### Unauthorized Page
+If you do not provide the correct password or if you try to access the page via an anonymous vpn or proxy you will see the unauthorized page.

 ![Unauthorized Page Image](images/unauthorized.png)

 ### Building a container
 ```
+# Build the image with docker
 docker build -t monocle-example-go .

+# Run the image using the environment file
 docker run --env-file .env -p 8080:8080 monocle-example-go
 ```